Northwest Ohio Amateur Radio Club exhibits gear and talents at Field Day weekend

 ELIDA, OH (WLIO) - Amateur radio enthusiasts around the world gathered around their radios on Friday and Saturday to talk to each other and teach others about radio communications.

-The Northwest Ohio Amateur Radio Club set up a temporary radio station for the international Amateur Radio Field Day.
-Members of the public were welcome to come learn what it takes to operate ham radio, and see several Different types of custom stations, like one built into the cab of a semi-truck, and other operated by solar power.
+The Northwest Ohio Amateur Radio Club set up a temporary radio station for the International Amateur Radio Field Day.
+Members of the public were welcome to come learn what it takes to operate a ham radio and see several Different types of custom stations, like one built into the cab of a semi-truck, and another operated by solar power.

 Part of the appeal is the fun of being able to talk to people anywhere on the globe, but amateur radio can also be used to assist others in an emergency.
 If traditional communication methods, like cell phones and computers, were inaccessible in a disaster, it's important that communities have ham radio experts they can rely on.